-The “Syndrome Model” of addiction has emerged in the past decade, as a significant advancement from the monoculture of the “disease concept”, and other traditional responses to addiction (i.e. the moral deficiency of a person, or the inherent property of a substance or activity).
-Howard Shaffer, PhD, CAS, et al, (9) makes a strong case for a new understanding of addictive illness, as a syndrome, “A cluster of symptoms and signs related to an abnormal underlying condition.”
+The “Syndrome Model” of addiction has emerged in recent decades, as a significant advancement from the monoculture of the “disease concept”, and other traditional responses to addiction (i.e. the moral deficiency of a person, or the inherent property of a substance or activity).
+Howard Shaffer, PhD, CAS, et al, makes a strong case for a new understanding of addictive illness, as a syndrome, “A cluster of symptoms and signs related to an abnormal underlying condition.”
 The Syndrome Model captures the complexity of addiction, suggesting that some shared symptoms are present in every expression of the syndrome (tolerance and withdrawal), while other manifestations of addiction have unique symptoms (cirrhosis with alcohol dependence, STDs with sexual addiction).

 Shaffer conceptualizes addiction's origins in “distal antecedents”, both neurobiological and psychosocial, generating a “premorbid addiction syndrome.”
 Biopsychosocial events, or “proximal antecedents” advance the addiction syndrome from the premorbid phase, through “repeated object interactions” with “desirable subjective shifts” that constitute euphoric experience.
 Shaffer describes the observable symptoms of addiction in overlapping sets of “shared” and “unique” “manifestations and sequelae” that confirm the presence of substance and behavioral addictions.
-This convergence of multiple precursors produces this “perfect storm” of addiction… a syndrome with common features observed across all cases, and individual differences that emerge from this maelstrom of complexity.
+This convergence of multiple precursors produces the “perfect storm” of addiction… a syndrome with common features observed across all cases, and individual differences that emerge from this maelstrom of complexity.

-Among the significant implications of the “Syndrome Model” of addiction, Shaffer suggests that the study of addictive illness will yield “objective diagnostic criteria”, in contrast to the “consensus-based” structure of the DSM, with its inherent lack of validity.
+Among the significant implications of the Syndrome Model of addiction, Shaffer suggests that the study of addictive illness will yield “objective diagnostic criteria”, in contrast to the “consensus-based” structure of the DSM, with its inherent lack of validity.
 Shaffer decries the current prevalence of “object-specific” treatment approaches, noting that “80 to 90% of individuals entering recovery from addiction will relapse within the first year of treatment.”
 Guiding the addictions field towards more comprehensive interventions, Shaffer observes that “the most effective addiction treatments are multimodal ‘cocktail’ approaches that include both object-specific and addiction-general treatments.”
 Shaffer concludes that, “Finally, with its emphasis on etiology, an addiction syndrome model encourages the use of diagnostic “gates.”